zack-bitcoin/amoveo-docs/getting-started/linux_dependencies.md

     ```
     you also need `awk` and `make`

-## For OpenSuSE
+## For openSUSE

-Tested on OpenSuSE Leap 42.3.
+Tested on openSUSE Leap 42.3.
-OpenSuSE requires manual compilation and instalation of Erlang.
+openSUSE requires manual compilation and instalation of Erlang.

 1. Install the dependencies: